 Brown University is a private Ivy League research university in Providence, Rhode Island.
 Founded in 1764, Brown is the seventh-oldest institution of higher education in the U.S. It ranks fourteenth in the US News & World Report 2018 edition of Best Colleges is National Universities.

-Brown sets itself apart from the other Ivy schools in that it is the only Ivy League institution that provides students with an “open” curriculum.
+Brown sets itself apart from the other Ivy schools because it is the only Ivy League institution providing students with an “open” curriculum.
 Brown has eliminated the mandatory “general education (core)” classes and instead allows students to be “the architects of their own syllabus.”
 Students are even allowed to take any course for a grade of satisfactory or unrecorded no-credit.
-The University’s signature academic program for undergraduates encourages intellectual exploration and risk-taking and fosters rigorous multidisciplinary study in nearly 80 concentrations, ranging from Egyptology to Cognitive Neuroscience to Business, Entrepreneurship and Organizations.
+The University’s signature academic program for undergraduates encourages intellectual exploration and risk-taking and fosters rigorous multidisciplinary study in nearly 80 concentrations, ranging from Egyptology to Cognitive Neuroscience to Business, Entrepreneurship, and Organizations.

-The Women’s program historically is one of the top ranking teams in Division I. Brown has reached the USA Rugby National Championships Round of 16 and won the Ivy Championship six years in a row.
-In 2008, 2009, 2010, and 2012, the Brown competed in the semi-final national championship game – the furthest the club has ever gotten in its history.
+The Brown Women’s program is now an NCAA D1 program.
+Prior to being a varsity program, the program was historically one of the top-ranking club teams in Division I. Brown reached the USA Rugby National Championships Round of 16 and won the Ivy Championship six years in a row.
+In 2008, 2009, 2010, and 2012, Brown competed in the semi-final national championship game – the furthest the club has ever gotten in its history.

-In recognition of the team’s success and the dedication of its alumni and supporters, in Spring 2013, Brown University changed the status of Brown Women’s Rugby team from club to NCAA varsity with the ability to recruit student athletes.
-As a varsity program, the team has access to athletic trainers at all trainings, matches and available for rehab care.
-Our state of the art weight training facility and dedicated strength and conditioning coaches work to prepare the women athletes for the physical demands of the sport.
+In recognition of the team’s success and the dedication of its alumni and supporters, in Spring of 2013, Brown University changed the status of Brown Women’s Rugby team from club to NCAA varsity with the ability to recruit student-athletes.
+As a varsity program, the team has access to athletic trainers at all trainings, matches and is available for rehab care.
+Our state-of-the-art weight training facility and dedicated strength and conditioning coaches work to prepare the athletes for the physical demands of the sport.

 Rugby players who aspire to attend Brown University have the opportunity to get a world-class education and still be able to participate in competitive rugby.

-Men’s Team Website: http://www.brown.edu/Athletics/Brown_Men_Rugby/index.php Men’s Head Coach: David Laflamme – email@example.com Women’s Team Website: https://brownbears.com/index.aspx?path=wrugby Women’s Head Coach: Kathy Flores – firstname.lastname@example.org
+Men’s Team Website: http://www.brown.edu/Athletics/Brown_Men_Rugby/index.php Men’s Head Coach: David Laflamme – firstname.lastname@example.org Women’s Team Website: https://brownbears.com/index.aspx?path=wrugby Women’s Head Coach: Rosalind Chou - email@example.com